zampat/neteye4/scripts/README.md

   Define sample Ressource for LDAP bind.

 - 040_monitoring_templates_init.sh and 041_icingaweb2_icons_init.sh
-  Provide monitoring templates for Icinga Director in neteyeshare Install additional Host Icons in Icinaweb2 folder
+  Provide monitoring templates for Icinga Director in neteyeshare.
+[Read more about neteye template library and how to actate it.](../doc/030_neteye_template_library.md)
+  Install additional Host Icons in Icinaweb2 folder

 - 050_copy_nonproduct_monitoring_plugins.sh and 051_copy_nonproduct_monitoring_git_plugins.sh